rabobank-blockchain/universal-ledger-agent/docs/Integration.md

 The components `vp-toolkit`, `vp-toolkit-models`, `vc-status-registry` and `crypt-utils` are used to setup the ula-plugins.
 They can also be used standalone.

-## Example implementation of the holder
+## Example implementation of the holder app

 The end-goal is to enrich your application's interoperability by adding the `universal-ledger-agent`, configured with a set of components that we want to use.